Introduction

 11. Add your first port:

-1. Uncomment the @knext.input_table decorator.
+1. Uncomment the @knext.input_table decorator in extension.py.

 12. Add some functionality to the node: